EPprivate/private_repo/README.md

 ![errors overview](https://github.com/EPprivate/private_repo/blob/main/images/errors%20overview.png?raw=true)

 Markings in the editor and on the scrollbar can be used for a [brief inspection](#inspecting-errors-in-the-editor).
-However, if you want to perform a more thorough review, use the [**Problems** tool window](#inspecting-errors-in-the-problems-tool-window).
+If you want to perform a more thorough review, use the [**Problems** tool window](#inspecting-errors-in-the-problems-tool-window).

-If you want to see the statistics for detected errors, take a look at the **Inspections** widget.
+To see the statistics for detected errors, take a look at the **Inspections** widget.

 ![inspections widget](https://github.com/EPprivate/private_repo/blob/main/images/inspections%20widget.png?raw=true)